Tools & Tech

-You're staring at that £89 gadget in your shopping basket, finger hovering over "buy now."
-But something feels off.
-The numbers tell a clear story: you haven't done your homework.
+You’re staring at that £89 gadget in your basket, finger hovering over “buy now.”
 Three clicks later, you find the exact same item for £63 elsewhere.
 That £26 difference?
-It's not luck—it's the result of systematic price comparison.
+It’s not luck — it’s what happens when you use the right price comparison tools.

 Quick Wins: Implement These Today to Start Saving Immediately